haxerr9/Hax-Framework/README.md

 # Hax Framework

 **Hax Framework**: An amazing tool for automating reconnaissance, information gathering, hacking.
 It will make easy to do recon and save your time while you working on.
-There will be updates in time, this is version 0.1 so it is not very usefull tool for now.
+There will be updates in time, this is version 2.0

 ## Features